 On January 8, 2007, the Company announced that it had entered into a cross-license agreement with Eleos Inc. for the development of antisense drugs targeting p53, a well-studied human protein that controls cellular response to genetic damage.
-Under the terms of the agreement, the Company is granting Eleos Inc. an exclusive license to the Company's NEUGENE® third-generation antisense chemistry to treat cancer with p53-related drugs.
-In return, Eleos Inc. is granting the Company an exclusive license to its patents for treatment of most viral diseases with drugs that target p53.
+Under the terms of the agreement, the Company granted Eleos

+Inc. an exclusive license to the Company's NEUGENE® third-generation antisense chemistry to treat cancer with p53-related drugs.
+In return, Eleos Inc. granted an exclusive license to its patents to the Company for treatment of most viral diseases with drugs that target p53.
 The companies are sharing rights in other medical fields where targeting p53 may be therapeutically useful.
 Each company will make milestone payments and royalty payments to the other on development and sales of products that utilize technology licensed under the agreement.
-In addition, Eleos Inc. is making an upfront payment of \$500,000 to the Company.
-The Company recognized \$31,250 in license fees in the first quarter of 2007; the remaining \$468,750 has been classified as deferred revenue.
+In addition, Eleos Inc. made an upfront payment of \$500,000 to the Company.
+The Company recognized \$62,500 in license fees in the first half of 2007; the remaining \$437,500 has been classified as deferred revenue.

-In February 2007, the Company issued 100,000 shares of the Company's common stock with a market value of \$300,000 for consulting services, which was expensed to research and development.
+In February 2007, the Company issued 100,000 shares of the Company's common stock with a market value of \$300,000 for consulting services, which was expensed as a component of research and development.